catamphetamine/anychan/README.md

 ## Adding a new imageboard

 First, [add the new imageboard to `imageboard` library](https://gitlab.com/catamphetamine/imageboard#adding-a-new-imageboard).
-Then add the new imageboard to `captchan` application:
+Then add the new imageboard to `anychan` application:

 * Create the imageboard's directory in `./providers/imageboards`.
 * In that directory, create `index.json` [configuration file](#provider-configuration).
 Create an `icon.png` (`192px x 192px`) and a `logo.svg` (or `logo.jpg`, or `logo.png`).
 See other imageboards' directories as an example.